Shared Witness – Feature walkthrough

 Configure Shared witness

-To configure a shared we need to make sure that the witness server which is deployed has a minimum memory allocation of 12GB if not the witness VM can be powered-off, increase the memory allocation and power it back on.
+To configure a “shared witness” we need to make sure that the witness server which is deployed has a minimum memory allocation of 12GB if not the witness VM can be powered-off, increase the memory allocation and power it back on. vSAN Engineering team is planning to include options to change the compute resources for shared witness during witness-OVA/OVF deployment.

 In the following Example (screenshots) the witness appliance is already configured for ROBO-1 Cluster, the same witness server will be configured to serve as witness node for cluster : ROBO-2.